 Commenting on the latest round of Teachers' Pension Scheme talks, Christine Blower, General Secretary of the National Union of Teachers, the largest teachers' union said: "The NUT was not able to sign up to the Government's headline proposals.
 There was insufficient progress in terms of the Government's position that teachers should work longer, pay more and get less."

-The NUT's National Executive will meet in January to take a view on progress in the negotiations and its next steps.'New atmosphere'
+The NUT's National Executive will meet in January to take a view on progress in the negotiations and its next steps.

 The Association of Teachers and Lecturers (ATL) has signed the deal.